 Awesome Arts en folie

-Held in partnership with community organizations, Awesome Arts en folie offers an exciting series of workshops for different age groups.
+Awesome Arts en folie offers an exciting series of workshops for different age groups that culminate in a public celebration.
 Participants express themselves via various art forms such as slam poetry, animation, music, theatre and video, all the while exploring issues important to them and their community.
-The Festival brings the community together for an evening of celebration during which the participants share their creations.
+The Awesome Arts en folie festival brings the community together for an evening of celebration during which the participants share their creations.
+The Festival also features professional artists, inspiring the entire community to remain connected with the arts and the issues.

 ACFO Ottawa is supported by an oversight committee regrouping francophone leaders in different sectors and identity groups.